TYPO3/tailor/README.md

 The workflow furthermore requires the GitHub secrets `TYPO3_EXTENSION_KEY` and `TYPO3_API_TOKEN` to be set.

+**Note**: If your `composer.json` file contains your extension key, you can remove the `TYPO3_EXTENSION_KEY` secret and the assignment in the GitHub action, since Tailor automatically fetches this key then.

 The version is automatically fetched from the tag and validated to match the required pattern.